Katherine A. Flores, MD

 Administrative Officer II

-Born and raised in Fresno, Paz Delsid is the Administrative Officer for the department and has worked in education for 12+ years.
-Her role is to coordinate the California Health Professions Consortium (chpc.ucsf.edu), support the Doctors Academy educational team and assist leadership.
-She graduated with an Associates of Arts in Liberal Arts from Fresno City College.
-She then continued her education while working full time and with family support, earned a Bachelor of Arts in Business Administration, Organizational Leadership from Fresno Pacific University.
-She formerly worked with school libraries by consulting, conducting workshops and supporting their program goals.
+Born and raised in Fresno, Paz Delsid is the department's Administrative Officer.
+Her role is to coordinate the efforts of the California Health Professions Consortium (chpc.ucsf.edu), support the educational program teams and assist leadership.
+She is excited to support middle school, high school and college students, in an established program, to reach their goals of eventually practicing medicine in the Central Valley.
+Having worked in education for over 15 years, she formerly worked at a charter high school and with school library services; consulting, conducting training workshops and supporting their program goals.
 She loves pink and abhors squirrels.
-Life is sometimes too busy to cozy up with a traditional book, so she reads subtitles, articles, blogs, and picture books with her littles all the time.
+Life is sometimes too busy to cozy up with a traditional book, so she reads subtitles, articles, blogs, and picture books a lot.

 Education and Training

-- Fresno Pacific University, BA in Business Administration
+- Fresno Pacific University, BA, Business Administration, Organizational Leadership